-- automated individual decision-making; - large-scale processing of sensitive PII or PII relating to criminal convictions and offences; and - systematic monitoring of a publicly accessible area on a large scale.
+- · automated individual decision-making; - large-scale processing of sensitive PII or PII relating to criminal convictions and offences; and - systematic monitoring of a publicly accessible area on a large scale.

 Where a data protection impact assessment reveals that the processing would result in a high risk and no measures are taken by the controller to mitigate such risk, the controller must consult the DPA prior to commencing the envisaged PII processing activity.
-The Bill excludes, under certain conditions, processing activities for journalistic, academic, artistic or literary purposes from such requirement.
+The Data Protection Act excludes, under certain conditions, processing activities for journalistic, academic, artistic or literary purposes from such requirement.

 The DPA has issued a Recommendation (01/2018) on data protection impact assessments in which it provides guidance to controllers on when a data protection impact assessment is required and what the assessment should contain.
 The Recommendation also includes a list of PII processing activities that require a data protection impact assessment and a list of PII processing activities that do not trigger the requirement to conduct a data protection impact assessment.
+In addition, the Belgian DPA issued a form that should be used in cases where prior consultation with the DPA is required.
+The form is available on the DPA's website.